batson-j/chat-app-2/README.md

 # chat-app

 LLM Chat application using Electron with React and TypeScript.
+This project was mostly a test of Claude 3.5 Sonnets ability to translate design requirements into Tailwind CSS classes and React components.

+For example, the design in the screenshot was created by asking Claude to generate a modern, glassmorphic design with neon colors.
+Claude was that asked to refine the design with images of the resulting layout provided as additional conext.
+With some minor manual tweaks, this was the result of a couple of hours of coding.

 ![Screenshot](screenshot.png)